minhanh29/sorting-visualizer/README.md

 Open the MyVisualizer.jar directly by double-clicking on it.

 ### Option 3
-Build the app by running tthe build.sh script
+Build the app by running the build.sh script

 ```
 ./build.sh